SSK-0809/Electric-Vehicle-Matlab/README.md

    - **Performance Prediction**: By analyzing the model, we can predict acceleration, range, and other performance metrics.
    - **Design Optimization**: The project helps optimize the EV's components, ensuring efficient operation and meeting performance goals.

-Remember, this project contributes to advancing electric mobility and sustainable transportation! 🌱🔋¹²³
+Remember, this project contributes to advancing electric mobility and sustainable transportation! 🌱🔋

-I